material-identity/material-identity.github.io/docs/coa/index.md

 #### Example Italian and Polish certificate

-In the [example](https://github.com/thematerials-network/CoA-schemas/blob/fdfd563cb2fd0f8cd2e4bf55e3540d34047e3eb1/test/fixtures/valid_certificate_4.json) the language `EN` was specified for rendering.
+In the [example](https://github.com/thematerials-network/CoA-schemas/blob/main/test/fixtures/valid_certificate_4.json) the languages `PL` and `IT` were specified for rendering.

 ##### Cutout from JSON